sinan-aktepe/cypher/README.md

 # cypher

-Cypher is an android library for flutter to generate strong passwords simple and fast.
+Cypher is an android library for flutter to generate strong passwords simply and fast.

 ## How to Use